Terminator: Dark Fate (2019)

 Nate’s Grade: B-

-Posted on November 1, 2019, in 2019 Movies and tagged action, arnold schwarzenegger, billy ray, david s. goyer, james cameron, mackenzie davis, robots, sci-fi, sequel, thriller, tim miller.
+Posted on November 1, 2019, in 2019 Movies and tagged action, arnold schwarzenegger, billy ray, david s. goyer, james cameron, mackenzie davis, robots, sci-fi, sequel, strong heroine, thriller, tim miller.
 Bookmark the permalink.
 1 Comment.